toshiro-en-miyamoto/math/tex/writing-math.md

 **GitHub** is [moving toward](https://github.blog/2017-03-14-a-formal-spec-for-github-markdown/) the CommonMark specification.

 - In order to fully specify the version of Markdown we use at GitHub (known as GFM), we had to [formally define](https://github.github.com/gfm/) the syntax and semantics of these features &hellip;
-- To ensure that the rendered Markdown in our website is fully compliant with the [CommonMark spec](https://spec.commonmark.org/), the new backend implementation for GitHun Flavored Markdown or GFM parsing on GitHub is based on `cmark` &hellip;
+- To ensure that the rendered Markdown in our website is fully compliant with the [CommonMark spec](https://spec.commonmark.org/), the new backend implementation for GitHub Flavored Markdown or GFM parsing on GitHub is based on `cmark` &hellip;
 - From [2022-05-19](https://github.blog/2022-05-19-math-support-in-markdown/), you can use the `$` and `$$` delimiters natively in Markdown on GitHub to insert math expressions in TeX and LaTeX style syntax.
 This content is then rendered using the `MathJax` library.

 **VS Code**